data-forge-notebook/data-forge-notebook/README.md

 # data-forge-notebook

-Data-Forge Notebook is a cross-platform notebook application for JavaScript.
+Data-Forge Notebook is a cross-platform notebook application for JavaScript and TypeScript.

 The is the mono repo for Data-Forge Notebook.